weng-lab/cluster-buster/README.md

    3: Concise version of 2, omitting details of individual motif matches.
    4: Same than 1, but all info on one line.

-Example usage: cbust -g20 -l mymotifs myseqs.fa
+Example usage: cbust -g 20 -l mymotifs myseqs.fa

 For more information on the Cluster-Buster algorithm, see:
 Cluster-Buster: Finding dense clusters of motifs in DNA sequences